Climate Change is a Threat to Health: Declining Water Quality, Increasing Waterborne Disease

 Even the vast waters of the ocean are affected by climate change.
 Rising carbon dioxide emissions are causing ocean temperatures to warm and to become more acidic.

-In the ocean, the combination of higher surface water temperatures and increased nutrient loading from rivers carrying agricultural runoff, may contribute to harmful blooms of algal species that produce biotoxins.
-Consumption of fish or shellfish contaminated with these toxins can cause neurological damage, respiratory impairment, skin irritations, and diarrhea.
+The combination of higher surface water and increased nutrient loading from agricultural runoff contribute to harmful algae blooms that produce biotoxins.
+Consumption of fish or shellfish contaminated with toxins can cause neurological damage, respiratory impairment, skin irritations, and diarrhea.

 Increases in ocean acidity threaten coral reefs and the future of shellfish like oysters, clams, and mussels.
 Where people depend heavily on seafood for food and income, economic status and nutrition are both likely to suffer.